"Subscribe to our newsletter."

 If your current signup is "Subscribe to our newsletter" with an email field:

-- Rewrite the headline to be specific.
+Rewrite the headline to be specific.
 What do they get?
 How often?
+What benefit?
+"Get weekly email marketing tips every Monday" beats "Subscribe" by a lot.

 Then test variations.
 Then add exit-intent.
-Then try different incentives.
+Then try different incentives like a lead magnet campaign or exclusive content offers.